 - 2. □ Find the hole under the stabilizer on both sides of the fuselage. - □ Cut the covering over each of the push rod exit holes.
+Note that there are two slots on each side.
+Use the one closes to the stab on the right side (elevator) and the lower one on the left side (rudder).

-3. □ Insert the rudder pushrod into the fuselage through the wing saddle area.
+3. \Box Insert the rudder pushrod into the fuselage through the wing saddle area.

-- 4. □ Insert the wire into the hole in the right side of the fuselage. - □ Repeat these steps for the elevator pushrod making it exit the left side of the fuselage. - □ Tape the pushrods to the side of the fuselage inside the wing saddle area.
+- 4. □ Insert the wire into the hole in the right side of the fuselage. - □ Repeat these steps for the rudder pushrod making it exit the left side of the fuselage. - □ Tape the pushrods to the side of the fuselage inside the wing saddle area.